Y0Coss/docs-fork/pages/public_cloud/compute/create_and_configure_an_additional_disk_on_an_instance/guide.en-gb.md

 ---
-title: Creating and configuring an additional disk on an instance
+title: How to create and configure an additional disk on an instance
 excerpt: Find out how to attach a new volume to your Public Cloud instance
-updated: 2025-06-26
+updated: 2025-06-27
 ---

 <style>